mhanberg/temple/README.md

 ### Phoenix.HTML

-Dsl provides macros for working with the helpers provided by the [Phoenix.HTML](https://www.github.com/phoenixframework/phoenix_html) package.
+Temple provides macros for working with the helpers provided by the [Phoenix.HTML](https://www.github.com/phoenixframework/phoenix_html) package.

-Most of the macros are purely wrappers, while the semantics of some are changed to work with Dsl.
+Most of the macros are purely wrappers, while the semantics of some are changed to work with Temple.

 ```elixir
 htm do